Sewer56/sewer56.github.io/docs/blog/posts/bc1-compression.md

 !!! info "Without a loss in quality."

-Part 1 of `Texture Compression in Nx2.0`.
+Part 1 of [Texture Compression in Nx2.0 series][compression-nx20] series.

 So I'm in the process of building an [archive format] (👈 WIP) suitable for game modding as part of the [Reloaded3] project.